-Cash and cash equivalents comprise cash balances and call deposits with maturities of three months or less from the acquisition date that are subject to an insignificant risk of changes in their fair value and are used by the Group in the management of its short-term commitments.
-Credit risk is minimised by placing cash and cash equivalents with reputable financial institutions.
+Cash and cash equivalents comprise cash balances, demand deposits and short-term investments with maturities of three months or less from the acquisition date that are subject to an insignificant risk of changes in their fair value and are used by the Group in the management of its short-term commitments.
+Credit risk is minimised by placing cash and cash equivalents with reputable financial institutions and regional Governments with a minimum credit rating equivalent of "Adequate"/ "Investment Grade" given by CariCRIS, the regional credit rating agency, or an internationally recognised credit rating agency.